thisisparker/cursewords/README.md

 **The bot replies to the `!clue` command sometimes, but not always.**
 To prevent a user from cluttering the chat with clues, each user is restricted to one `!clue` per period of time.
 This period is configurable using the `clue_cooldown_per_person` parameter (`--twitch.clue-cooldown-per-person` on the command line).
 The bot will ignore clue commands from a user within this time.

-If two users request the same clue in succession, Twitch will prevent the bot from posting the same message twice in a row.
-There is no way to prevent this behavior for a (non-verified) bot.
+If a single user requests the same clue twice in succession and the bot hasn't spoken since the previous time, Twitch will prevent the bot from posting the same message twice in a row.